Kerry Carpenter Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- Blue Jays pitchers combine to allow 116 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs surrendered (116 total, 1.3 per game).

-- The righty last pitched on Sunday against the Boston Red Sox, when he tossed five innings, allowing two earned runs while giving up five hits.
+- His most recent appearance was on Wednesday against the Chicago White Sox, when the righty went six innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.